MRCIEU/mr-kg/docs/GLOSSARY.md

 This harmonization enables correlation and comparison of effect sizes across studies that report results in different formats.

+#### Technical implementation

+Effect size harmonization is performed during evidence profile preprocessing in `processing/scripts/evidence-profile/preprocess-evidence-profiles.py` (function `harmonize_effect_size`).

+The transformation logic:
+1. For OR and HR values: applies natural logarithm transformation (`math.log(value)`)
+2. For beta coefficients: returns the value unchanged
+3. Validates that OR/HR values are positive before transformation
+4. Returns None for invalid values or unknown effect types

+The harmonized effect sizes are stored in the `harmonized_effect_size` field of evidence profile records and used for computing effect size correlation metrics (`compute-evidence-similarity.py`).

 ### Matched pairs

 Exposure-outcome trait combinations present in both studies being compared,